peerfahad/CRUD-API/README.md

 Access the website at http://apicrud.dev or http://localhost:9090

-If you use http://localhost:9090, update the `public/index.php` accordingly on `line #17` i.e.
+If you use the docker URL i.e http://localhost:9867 or http://localhost:9090, update the `public/index.php` accordingly on `line #17` i.e.
 	`var url = "http://apicrud.dev/";`